 The Learning Design Toolkit has explored and created collaborative tools for designing active, situated learning.
 The short clip, (originally part of my contribution to a group presentation on cyberethics and Ursula Franklin) is meant to imply that the hard work of building shared understanding is generally worth the inevitable extra effort.
 Communication is a 21st century competency—why would the hard work to reform schooling be any different?

-The methodology adopted in developing the learning design toolkit described here follows the approach adopted in the development of previous toolkits (Conole and Oliver, 2002; Oliver et al., 2002).
+in developing the learning design toolkit described here follows the approach adopted in the development of previous toolkits (Conole and Oliver, 2002; Oliver et al., 2002).
 There are five main strands to this approach: